ttu/ttu.github.io/_posts/2022-3-25-logging-what-why-how.md

 error_message: Total failure
 ```

-Exceptions should also not have variables in description.
+Exceptions should also not have variables in their description.
 It is advicable to use custom exceptions where we can pass additional information.

 ```js
 throw new Error('Order ${order.id} creation failed for user ${user.id}');